jacgoudsmit/P1V/readme.md

 The Propeller 1 Design files are structured to run on the following development boards.
 The ones marked "Limited" have some hardware limitations that make it impossible to emulate the full Propeller.
 It may be possible that in the future, workarounds can be implemented; for example if there's not enough RAM, it may be possible to modify the implementation to use an external RAM chip.

-We welcome pull requests with support for new hardware!
+We welcome submissions with support for new hardware!
+Github pull-requests are preferred, but if you post in the Parallax forums with "P1V" in the subject, you'll get our attention too.

 Altera-based targets:
 ---------------------